 Nero's coins are numerous and for the most part common in each metal.
 Some of them represent the Emperor with his mother Agrippina the younger.
 "The silver pieces." says Akerman, "are generally ill struck or in bad condition.
 A really fine round denarius is seldom met with and will consequently bring a high price".
 The bronze on the other hand afford many specimens of high relief and fine workmanship.
 Havercamp on Morell gives numerous illustrations and descriptions of the Contorniate medals of Nero.
 But as the pieces so denominated are well understood not to have been struck under the princes whose portraits they bear, it is unnecessary to say more respecting them than that the most interesting of the inscriptions and types on their reverses will be noticed in this Dictionary under their proper heads.

-courtesy of Joe Geranio
+Interesting New portrait of Nero Found?- Joe Geranio